7 Best TED Talks on Mindfulness: Inspirational Discussions that May Change Your Life

 If you teach yourself how to take mindfulness breaks, when you experience difficult emotions in the future, you will be able to cope with them more effectively.

 Many assume that meditation and mindfulness are about stopping thoughts and having the ability to control one's mind, but they are more about taking a step back to look at passing thoughts with a relaxed mind.

 This creates a balance that will let you allow your thoughts to come and go without getting too involved in judging or analyzing them.
 Instead of letting your thoughts distract you and cause anxiety, you can just acknowledge them.

 It is a common saying that humans only use 10% of their brain capacity, but the truth is we are suffering from information overload.
 There is too much information being thrown at us in our society, and while we can use 100% of our brain capacity, we are given more than we can handle.

 When this happens, we can choose what to pay attention to.
 So, as the "brain's boss," does our attention guide us well?

-In this TED talk, Amishi Jha calls us to “pay attention to our attention."
+In this TED talk about mindful behavior, Amishi Jha calls us to “pay attention to our attention."